The Lovers representing love, harmony, relationships, values alignment, and choices.

 “Yes, I know she could’ve gotten hurt, that there could’ve been disastrous consequences.”
 Kirari waved her off, “But Sayaka is nothing if not logical, if she had lost that last gamble and fallen to her death, she would not have been the girl I love.
 The moment the gamble began I knew how it would end, there was never any danger, that I can promise you that.”

 Ririka’s lips pressed into a hard line in thought, “Okay.”
-She knew the truth, Kirari’s soft smile said it all.
+She knew the truth, Kirari’s soft smile and determined eyes said it all.
+Kirari, President of Hyakkaou Academy, would have stopped the gamble.

 Kirari’s phone dinged, “Ririka it seems your little girlfriend has gotten into some trouble.”